Last Updated on February 24, 2022 by Mark Ferguson

 One of the biggest roadblocks to investing in rental properties is the money required to buy a rental property.
 I believe buying rental properties is one of the best investments for increasing wealth and creating passive income.
 I am relying on my rental properties to give me enough income for retirement as well as offer a luxurious life.
-However, it is not easy saving the money to buy rentals.
+However, it is not easy saving money to buy rentals.
 Although there are ways to buy rentals with less money down, this article will focus on how much money you need to buy a rental the traditional way with a bank.
 I have purchased 20 rental properties since December 2010 and I am seeing at least 15 percent cash-on-cash returns on them.

 How much money do you need to buy a rental?

 It can be expensive to buy rental properties since most banks require at least 20 percent down.
 If you are looking to buy many rental properties as I do, it is tough to avoid putting 20 percent down.
 Many banks start requiring 25 percent down once you have four mortgages in your name.
 Most banks will stop lending to you all together once you reach ten financed properties.
 There are ways to finance more than four and more than ten properties with a portfolio lender.
-Down payments are not the only factor when determining how much money is needed to buy rental property.
+Down payments are not the only factor when determining how much money is needed to buy a rental property.